awesome-workshop/docker-cms/_episodes/04-docker-cvmfs.md

 > Unfortunately, all the options below have some caveats, and they might not
 > even work on your computer.
 At the moment, no clear recommendations can be
 > given.
 Try for yourself which option works best for you.
 However, it is not
-> essential for this lessons that either of these options work.
+> essential for this lesson that any of these options work.
+We will learn
+> about other options that will work later.
 >
 {: .callout}